 Personally, I always carry a firearm.
-However, I also find that having less than lethal options, like an extendable baton or pepper spray, can provide adequate protection without resorting to extreme measures.
+However, I also find that having less than lethal options, like an extendable baton or pepper spray, can provide adequate protection and self defense without resorting to extreme measures.

 Tools that offer you access and restrict access are essential in a get-home bag.
 This is particularly true in urban and suburban survival.